 Tofu is great with pasta, as it is in this pesto tofu recipe, which I enjoy most with pasta.
 Crumbled tofu is a better texture with the pasta vs cubed, as it more closely resembles ground meat.
-But cut/crumble the tofu to your preference.
+Do what you prefer.

 There is no meat in pesto, therefore it's considered vegetarian.
 It's not always vegan though, as many pesto recipes include parmesan cheese.
 Vegan recipes often substitute parmesan cheese for nutritional yeast.

 - Italian Beans for One